Eleri Earnshaw

-Eleri Earnshaw (born 17 May 1985) is a football player and coach who has played for the Welsh national team, the New York Magic, and Arsenal Ladies.
-Earnshaw is currently the assistant coach of Angel City FC in the National Women's Soccer League (NWSL).
-She was previously the acting head coach and assistant coach of Fordham University Women's Soccer.
-Prior to that she was Head Coach for LIU Sharks Division 1 Women's Soccer Team and acted an Assistant Coach for CCSU and Yale University.
-She also served as Head Coach of NJ/NY Gotham FC Reserves in 2021, leading them to a WPSL conference championship and earning Coach of the Year.
-Earnshaw played as a defender and midfielder and has accumulated more than twenty caps for Wales.
+Eleri Earnshaw (born 17 May 1985) is a Welsh football coach and former player who is the assistant coach for Angel City FC of the National Women's Soccer League (NWSL).
+She was previously the acting head coach and assistant coach of the Fordham Rams women's soccer team; co-head coach of NJ/NY Gotham FC Reserves in 2021, leading them to a Women's Premier Soccer League conference championship and earning conference Coach of the Year honors; head coach of LIU Sharks women's soccer; and an assistant coach for Central Connecticut and Yale.

+In her playing career, Earnshaw played as a defender and midfielder for the Welsh national team, the New York Magic, and Arsenal, and accumulated more than twenty caps for Wales.

 Club career

 Earnshaw attended Ysgol Glan Clwyd and also played for Bangor City Girls in the FA Women's Premier League Northern Division.
 In November 2000, a 15-year-old Earnshaw scored twice against Charlton Athletic in an FA Women's Premier League Cup tie.
 She won a scholarship to Arsenal Ladies' Academy in September 2001.

 After spending a period with Barnet in 2002–03, Earnshaw helped Arsenal win a domestic double in 2003–04.

-She then moved to America to play varsity soccer while attending Iona College (New York).
+She then moved to the US to play varsity soccer while attending Iona College (New York).
 After three successful seasons with The Gaels, Earnshaw moved to Long Island University for a final season of college soccer in 2007.